cambridge-cares/TheWorldAvatar/web/augmented-uk/docs/data.md

-# UK Base World - Data
+# Augmented UK - Data

-This page details the data currently available on the visualisation of the UK Base World.
+This page details the data currently available on the visualisation of the augmented UK.

 ## Adding the data